SECURITY EXCELLENCE FOR RESPONSIBLE BUSINESS

 NapoleonX is the first crypto asset manager project piloting trading bots.

-The vulnerability rewarding program was a magic wand that helped mitigate annoying blackmailers that actively threatened and extorted redemption in exchange for disclosing of a vulnerability that they found.
+The vulnerability rewarding program was a magic wand which helped to deal with annoying blackmailers actively threatening and extorting payout in exchange for vulnerability disclosure.

-After some rapid crowd testing, we figured that the project has solid security and the blackmailers had no choice but to retreat or move on to another target.
+After some rapid crowd testing, we figured out that the project’s security was solid and the blackmailers had no choice but to retreat or move on to another target.

 Jack is 18 years old geek, and he is already one of the most prominent international ethical hackers, including his recent victory in the Hack the Air Force Program running by the US government.
 Currently he’s graduating from high school in one of Chicago’s suburbs.
 Jack shares his ideas about the future of hacking, being impressed with all the ancient Ukrainian architectures.